nikitavoloboev/data/web/web.md

 - [Web criticisms](https://www.circumlunar.space/~solderpunk/web.html) - Collection of articles criticising various facets of the web.
 - [Conifer](https://conifer.rhizome.org/) - Web archiving service that creates an interactive copy of any web page that you browse.
 - [Xiph.org](https://xiph.org/) - Non-profit corporation dedicated to protecting the foundations of Internet multimedia from control by private interests.
+- [Webmention](https://indieweb.org/Webmention) - Simple way to notify any URL when you mention it on your site.